 The year leading up to our move to Louisville to attend The Southern Baptist Theological Seminary my wife and I committed to a very frugal lifestyle of beans and rice in order to save as much money as possible for the northward transition from our home west of Atlanta.

-After arriving on campus in January, I filled out a short concise résumé in the ministry referral office in order to hopefully do some supply preaching on occasion.
-I started work at UPS (yes, the dreaded 4am shift) and seminary life abruptly began with class schedules, syllabi, and a mountain of reading.
-However, by the first Sunday in May, things changed for me in a drastic way.
+After arriving on campus in January, I filled out a short, concise résumé in the ministry referral office in order to hopefully do some supply preaching on occasion.
+I started work at UPS (yes, the dreaded 4 am shift) and seminary life abruptly began with class schedules, syllabi, and a mountain of reading.
+However, by the first Sunday in May, things drastically changed for me.
 I was called to pastor a small church 50 miles south of campus in the middle of a farming community.

 What I learned over the next four years taught me much about life, seminary, and ministry.
 When I was asked to write this article, I thought about what I would say to someone attending seminary, and I thought about how to encourage and challenge at the same time.

 - Do not trade the local church for the seminary community.
 Both are important, but the church is more important.

 - If you’ve joined a “cool” seminary church full of seminary students and professors and you aren’t finding opportunities to serve, you might want to consider joining another church.

 - Remember, it’s possible to fall into sinful traps while attending seminary.
 Be on guard.